joemoose/dungeoneers.d20/docs/equipment.md

 - **Body Slots**: Items worn for immediate access during combat, like secondary weapons or ammunition for ranged weapons.
 Armor and helmets also take up body slots.
 - **Backpack Slots**: Items in these slots take a little time to retrieve.
 While in combat, you must use an action to fetch an item from your pack.

 Most items take up one inventory slot.
 Some bulky items, such as armor or two-handed weapons, take up two slots.
-Smaller items may be generally bundled five or so into a single slot.
+Smaller items may be generally bundled three or so into a single slot.

 Your character can’t carry more items than their inventory allows.
 Carts, horses, or mules can increase inventory space.
 Hirelings can also be employed to haul your equipment.

 ## Coins

-Your character can carry up to 50 coins freely in their pockets.
+Your character can carry up to 100 coins freely in their pockets.
 After that, each additional 250 coins occupy one inventory slot.

 ## Constraints